Matejs2003/Matejs2003/README.md

 - 👋 Hi, I’m @Matejs2003
 - 👀 I’m interested in Ruby programming, Formula 1 and Calisthenics
 - 🌱 I’m currently learning Ruby? obvi
 - 💞️ I’m looking to collaborate on nuthin.
-I am a solo type-o guy
+I am a solo type-o guy, but I could help with managing a website
 - 📫 How to reach me - DM my twitter: @MateuszPaczkow5, or mail me: paczkingowski@gmail.com

 <!---